Table of Contents

 Reporting A Dog Bite In California

-Before consulting a dog bite attorney, itโs important to make sure the incident is properly reported.
+Before consulting a dog bite attorney, it’s important to report the incident properly.
 Many dog bites in California go unreported each year out of loyalty to a friend, family member, or neighbor who owns the animal.
-Although seemingly disloyal, reporting a dog bite to the proper agency helps the victim and helps society as well.
-If a dog in California has bitten you, you should immediately receive medical care, then make it a priority to report the bite to the appropriate agency.
+Although it may seem disloyal, reporting a dog bite to the proper agency helps both the victim and society.
+If a dog in California has bitten you, you should immediately seek medical care and then report the bite to the appropriate agency.

-Check with the Animal Control agency in your area to get instructions on how to submit a report.
-In addition, you may be told to report the dog bite to the local health department and local police department.
-Reporting creates a paper trail that a lawyer for dog bite injuries can use later to support your claim and strengthen your case.
+Contact the Animal Control agency in your area to obtain instructions on how to submit a report.
+In addition, you may be told to report the dog bite to the local health department and the local police department.
+Reporting creates a paper trail that a lawyer for dog bite injuries can use later to support your case.
 If the dog can be identified, then vet records will reflect if the dog is current on its rabies shots.
-If itโs not current, or if the dog is a stray, then you may need to endure having rabies shots yourself.
+If it’s not current, or if the dog is a stray, you may need to get rabies shots yourself.

-You should speak to a personal injury attorney to get more details about proving your case and about evaluating any settlement offer from a dog owner or insurance company.
-A skilled California dog bite lawyer can help you pursue compensation for your injuries, including head injuries, neck injuries, or other harm under the law.
+Consider consulting with a personal injury attorney to obtain more information about pursuing your case or evaluating any settlement offer from a dog owner or insurance company.
+A skilled California dog bite lawyer can help you seek compensation for your injuries, including head injuries, neck injuries, or other harm under the law.

 Because anyone who is bitten by a dog is at risk of getting rabies, consider contacting your local animal control agency or police department to report the incident, especially: